Anemia in People With Cancer

 - Extreme tiredness (fatigue)

-Fatigue, or severe tiredness and weakness, is often the symptom that bothers people most.
-All of these symptoms can be signs that your body tissues aren’t getting enough oxygen.
-For more information on fatigue and how to manage it, please see our document called Fatigue in People With Cancer.
+Severe tiredness and weakness are often the symptoms that bother people most.
+For more information on fatigue and how to manage it, see Fatigue in People With Cancer.

 What causes anemia?

 There are many different causes of anemia in people with cancer.
-Some of them may have nothing to do with the cancer.
-The more common causes are:
+Some common causes are: